gofilipa/digital_annotation/notes/development_notes.md

+## 5.2.19 Meeting with Joe

+Last week, Joe was nice enough to meet with me to discuss potential directions for modifying Hypothes.is.
+Below are the notes from our meeting, and some suggestions for next steps.

+First, I came to Joe with the following files, where I had been spending most of my time, and which define and animate the "adder," or the highlighter/commenting toolbar.
+As far as I could tell, there are four documents that define this "adder":

+- "**adder.html**" - this is the short html file for the buttons, both the "Annotate" and "Highlight" button that pop up together once you make a text selection.
+I was able to make more buttons (which didn't actually work when pressed) on the toolbar by duplicating the html within the file.
+- "**adder.scss**" - this is the styling for the adder, including labels, colors, animations.
+I was able to change the color/appearance of the adder buttons by messing around here, calling new colors from the variables file.
+- "**variables.scss**" - this defines all the colors to be used in the UI.
+Starting at line 124, I was able to change the color of the highlighter, from yellow to purple, and it worked.
+I was also able to create a new palette for purple that I called throughout the adder.scss file.
+- "**adder.js**" - this is the javascript that runs the adder, navigates the DOM, manages its visibility, and a whole lot of other stuff I do not understand.

+Up to now, I've been messing with **adder.html**, **adder.scss**, and **variables.scss** in order to expand the adder toolbar for more buttons which indicate different colors that you can apply to highlight the selection.
+However, while I'm able to create more buttons on adder.html, just by copy/pasting the html code for the "highlight" button and styling them, *I've not been able to affect the selected text itself*---that is, the text on the page that I want to highlight---*beyond just changing the default highlight color*.
+In other words, I'm able to change the default highlight color to purple (or whatever color), but I cannot add more than one color, or more than one working highlighter button, because then the tool just breaks.
+I assume the issue is with the **adder.js** file, which I don't really understand.

+Joe's response to me was enlightenting, because it turns out that the bulk of adder is actually configured in a file called **guest.coffee**.
+Joe explained that it this file, which also uses code from **highlighter/dom-wrap-highlighter/index.coffee**.
+According to Joe, the code works in more or less the order below:

+	adder.js:
+	176: handleCommand(event, options.onHighlight)

+	guest.coffee:
+	57: this.adderCtrl = new adder.Adder(…) #onHighlight calls self.createHighlight() on line 63
+	354: this.createAnnotation({$highlight: true})
+	348: targets.then(-> self.anchor(annotation))
+	293: anchor = locate(target).then(highlight) #we care about call to highlight
+	240: highlights = highlighter.highlightRange(normedRange) #doesn’t pass cssClass as second param

+	highlighter/dom-wrap-highlighter/index.coffee:
+	line 10: highlightRange() #could be passed cssClass

+So I'm going to type out this process line by line:

+adder.js:

+176:

+**handleCommand(event, options.onHighlight)**

+The event listener, a constructor with two parameters, which creates an object with parameters "event" and "onHighlight", that guest.coffee file then figures out what to do.

+guest.coffee:

+63:

+**self.createHighlight()**

+onHighlight option from adder.js calls "self.createHighlight()"

+354:

+**createHighlight: -> this.createAnnotation({$highlight: true})**

+Defines the funciton "createHighlight" to "createAnnotation".

+348:

+**targets.then(-> self.anchor(annotation))**

+For the targets, runs a method called "anchor".

+293:

+**anchor = locate(target).then(highlight)**

+Makes a call to highlight, which we care about.

+240:

+**highlights = highlighter.highlightRange(normedRange)**

+Calls variable "highlighter" (which is a module), doesn’t pass cssClass as second param, which we might pass.

+highlighter/dom-wrap-highlighter/index.coffee:

+line 10:

+**highlightRange()**

+This could be passed cssClass

+According to Joe, the best entryway is on line 240 of the guest.coffee file.
+I could do the following:
+-  Have something in line 240 of guest.coffee that sends the color of the specific class to the **highlight** variable.
+Make a CSS class to pass as a second parameter to highlightRange.
+	- Create a dropdown in menu in HTML, with one option for each color.
+The new code in guest.coffee would then grab back that value on line 240.
+	- Create a CSS class to highlightRange, in adder.scss and/or variables.scss, make one class for each color, then combine into one class which is passed into line 240.
+	- Inspect HTML and respond to it, so you will know what class to pass in 240.
+- Or have a switch statement for each color, passing the class to 240.

+Some miscellaneous notes from our meeting:
+- adder.js 168-172, has an event listener with a dependency injection ("when this happens, do this").
+QuerySelector(HIGHLIGHT_BTN_SELECTOR), is the first thing that makes the class.
+It searches the page for HIGHLIGHT_BTN_SELECTOR being clicked.
+- this.element is the adder box.
+- Think of this project as three parts: Get colors, Save colors, Retrieve colors.
+Once I figure out how to get colors, I will need to figure out saving (appending metadata, color) and retrieving.
+- to understand guest.coffee and saving/retrival, read up on Promises and Events.
+- Working with asynchronous javascript.

 ## 4.19.19 Charting the Click, part II

 About a month ago, I began the process of "charting the click", from which I got sidetracked.
 After spending more time looking at the code, and after succeeding in making some changes to the UI, I'm going to give it another shot.